bruderol/pragmatic-dev-guide/contribution-guide.md

 # Contribution Guide

-This Guide is for contributors to this guide on how to contribute to this guidelines.
+This chapter is for contributors on how to contribute to these guidelines.

 ## Feedback / Ideas / Issues